theDierickxLab/theDierickxLab/_members/Bryce-Carpenter.md

   email: Bryce.Carpenter@mpi-bn.mpg.de
 ---

-Max Planck Institute for Heart and Lung Research 2022- Research Specialist A, Lazar Laboratory, Institute for Diabetes, Obesity, and Metabolism 2016-2022 B.A.
-Molecular and Cellular Biology, University of Pennsylvania 2019
+Bryce studied at the University of Pennsylvania for a B.A. in Cellular and Molecular Biology.
+While there, he worked as a research assistant in the lab of Dr. Mitchell Lazar in the Institute for Diabetes, Obesity, and Metabolism, starting off his interest in circadian rhythms and metabolism research.
+Unrelatedly but simultaneously, he discovered a love for Lindy Hop, food from around the world, and social story games.